Rain Garden Design, Benefits, and Plants

 RAIN GARDEN DESIGN TIPS

-- Think of a rain garden just like a border or foundation planting rather than a beloved specimen tree.
-In other words, it should not be a stand-alone feature.
+Make it part of the landscape.
+Think of a rain garden just like a border or foundation planting rather than a beloved specimen tree.
+In other words, it should not be a stand-alone feature, but integrated into the rest of the landscape.

-- Consider all the rules of composition, screening and circulation—not just the rule that says to put a rain garden in a low spot 10 feet from the house.
+Choose a shape.
+Consider all the rules of composition, screening, and circulation—not just the rule that says to put a rain garden in a low spot 10 feet from the house.

-- A rain garden can be as formal or as wild as you like—it’s all about the plant selection.
+Consider style.
+A rain garden can be as formal or as wild as you like, but pay attention to how it looks with your home’s facade.
 Monocultural rain gardens are okay as long as that fits with your overall design.
-(See below for some of our favorite rain garden plants.)
+(See some of our favorite rain garden plants.)

-- Put in more than one rain garden for repetition and continuity.
+Create repetition.
+Put in more than one rain garden for repetition and continuity.
 If it works with your overall design, create a little rain garden for each downspout.
+Or add other water features around your yard such as a fountain, birdbath, or waterfall to repeat the water theme, which is another way to lend cohesion to your landscape.

 Biostream at Scott Arboretum, Swarthmore College, collects excess rainwater, slowly filtering and releasing it into the landscape.
 Planted with amsonia and Iris pseudacorus, which tolerate periodic flooding.
 Photo by: Rob Cardillo.